-New acts on behalf of the vice-chancellor's office to provide enhanced academic leadership around the strategic goal of addressing the climate and development challenges of Africa from an African perspective, and he takes the lead in facilitating and substantially extending climate research at UCT, as well as continuing his own research.
+Acting on behalf of the vice-chancellor, New focuses on the climate and development challenges of Africa from an African perspective.
+He works to extend climate research at UCT, as well as continuing his own research.

-Professor New graduated from UCT with a BSc Geology in 1986 and completed his honours the following year.
-He received an MPhil in Environment and Development from Cambridge University in 1992 and a PhD in Geography (Climate Change and Hydrology) from the same institution in 1998.
+New graduated from UCT with a BSc Geology in 1986 and completed his honours the following year.
+He received an MPhil in environment and development from Cambridge University in 1992 and a PhD in geography (climate change and hydrology) from the same institution in 1998.

 He has an international reputation and track record and has attracted significant external funding for large research programmes.

-His research and consulting expertise in climate change, especially with respect to development in Africa, spans key interlinked areas of climate science: climate monitoring, climate modelling, impacts assessment, especially with regard to water, and adaptation.
-In addition to cutting edge research in the United Kingdom, New also has experience of climate and development issues through work in sub-Saharan Africa, South Asia, and South America.
+In addition to cutting-edge research in the United Kingdom, New also has experience of climate and development issues through work in sub-Saharan Africa, South Asia, and South America.

 Professor Murray Leibbrandt

-Professor Leibbrandt teaches in the School of Economics at the Faculty of Commerce and is the Director of the Southern Africa Labour and Development Research Unit.
-He holds the NRF/DST National Research Chair of Poverty and Inequality Research and is Research Fellow for IZA – the Institute for the Study of Labour in Bonn, Germany.
+Leibbrandt teaches in the School of Economics and is the director of the Southern Africa Labour and Development Research Unit.
+He holds the National Research Chair of Poverty and Inequality Research and is a research fellow for IZA – the Institute for the Study of Labour in Bonn, Germany.

 His research focuses on South African poverty, inequality and labour market dynamics.
 He is currently one of the principal investigators on the National Income Dynamics Study commissioned by the Presidency.
 He is a past president of the African Econometric Society and of the South African Economic Society.